Former Nevada Speaker dies after long career in public service

 Hambrick was the right person to serve as speaker during that session when there was infighting among the Republican Party.
 Hambrick did as good of a job as he could to unify them, Yeager said.

 As speaker, Hambrick was thoughtful, Yeager said.
-He wouldn’t react in the moment, but instead would step back and think about something.
+He wouldn’t react in the moment, but instead would step back and think.
 Yeager tries to emulate that as speaker.

 “Decisions are better when you have time to think about it,” he said.
 “I never saw him get rattled and react negatively.”

-Nevada Assemblyman Philip “PK” O’Neill, a close friend, said Hambrick’s face would light up every time he recounted how he played Santa Clause in the White House during his time in the Secret Service.
-He will be remembered for the 50-plus years of service he gave to the state, his district and the country, he said.
+Nevada Assemblyman Philip “PK” O’Neill, a close friend, said Hambrick’s face would light up every time he recounted how he played Santa Claus in the White House during his time in the Secret Service.
+He will be remembered for the 50-plus years of service he gave to the state, his district and the country, O’Neill said.

 “He had such a big heart and cared about that youthful spirit,” Silberkraus said.